sugarlabs/sugar-build/README.md

     python setup.py install --user

-And the run the commands directly instead of using the osbuild script
+Then remove the sandbox so that it's build using the installed osbuild

-    ./commands/shell
+    rm -rf build/out/sandbox